Female altar servers: United States

-In the United States the Diocese of Lincoln, Nebraska is the only diocese that does not allow female altar servers, after the only other diocese that did not, the Diocese of Arlington, ended its prohibition on female altar servers in 2006.
-However, the cathedral of the Diocese of Phoenix announced in August 2011 that it would become another of the Catholic churches in which women would not be allowed to serve at the altar.
+In the United States the Diocese of Lincoln, Nebraska was the only diocese that did not allow female altar servers, after the only other diocese that did not, the Diocese of Arlington, ended its prohibition on female altar servers in 2006.
+However, the cathedral of the Diocese of Phoenix announced in August 2011 that women would not be allowed to serve at the altar.

 In 2015, Cardinal Raymond Leo Burke, an American official of the Roman Curia, criticized the introduction of female altar servers as part of what he calls "radical feminism" and an unwelcome sign of the "feminization" of the Church.
 Burke says that it requires a "certain manly discipline to serve as an altar boy in service at the side of a priest, and most priests have their first deep experiences of the liturgy as altar boys.
 If we are not training young men as altar boys, giving them an experience of serving God in the liturgy, we should not be surprised that vocations have fallen dramatically."

 Lutheran Churches

-At present, the normative practice within the Lutheran Churches permits both males and females to serve as altar servers (acolytes).
+At present, the normative practice within the Lutheran Churches permits both men and women to serve as altar servers (acolytes).

 The North American Lutheran Church (NALC) has always permitted both male altar servers and female altar servers.
 Both men and women are eligible for ordination into the pastorate in the North American Lutheran Church.

 The Lutheran Church – Missouri Synod (LCMS) in 2004 affirmed that women can hold any congregational office that does not involve pastoral functions, officially permitting the presence of female altar servers.
 The presence of female altar servers has been criticized by certain clerics, such as Lutheran priests Evan Scamman and Larry Beane, who view the position of the acolyte as a possible prerequisite to holy orders, an office for which women are ineligible in the LCMS.